Subscribe to updates

 Fees and Charges Framework

-The council approved a new framework for setting fees and charges, along with proposed increases for 2026/27.
-Councillor Gavin Grant, Cabinet Member for Finance, presented the report, explaining that it was important to keep fees and charges in line with inflation and market circumstances.
+The council approved a new framework for setting and reviewing fees and charges, along with proposed increases for 2026/27.
+Councillor Gavin Grant introduced the report, explaining that the framework aimed to ensure financial sustainability, transparency, and equitable service delivery.
+He noted that fees and charges were an important income stream for the council and should be reviewed annually in line with inflation.

-An amendment was moved by Councillor Richard Clewer, Conservative Group Leader, and accepted by Councillor Grant.
-The amendment stipulated that all fees and charges not set by central government would be automatically increased by a minimum of the September Consumer Price Index (CPI) inflation figure each year.
-Any exceptions would require agreement from the Section 151 officer in consultation with the Cabinet Member for Finance.
-The amendment also ensured this automatic increase would apply to the 2026/27 budget, with any exceptions reported back to Full Council.
+Councillor Richard Clewer, Conservative Group Leader, proposed an amendment to the framework.
+This amendment sought to ensure that all fees and charges not set by central government would be automatically increased by a minimum of the September CPI inflation figure each year.
+It also stipulated that any exceptions to this rule would require agreement from the Section 151 officer in consultation with the Cabinet Member for Finance, and that this would be reported back as part of the budget process.
+Councillor Grant and Councillor Ian Thorn, Leader of the Council, accepted this amendment.

 Attendees